hitchyjs/odem/docs-source/api/model.md

 ### instance.toObject()

-**Signature:** `instance.toObject( omitComputed ) : object`
+**Signature:** `instance.toObject( { omitComputed, serialised } ) : object`

-Extracts values of all properties of current instance.
-By default, this includes values of computed properties.
-You might pass `true` as an argument to omit computed properties, though.
+Extracts values of all _set_ properties of current instance as-is.
+By default, this includes values of computed properties, but excludes properties set `null` currently.

+Using options object as parameter you might pass `true` as option `omitComputed` to omit computed properties.
+Separate option `serialised` can be set to get all values serialised.
+This will prepare the resulting object for being serialised in turn, e.g. by using `JSON.stringify()`.

 ## Instance Properties